-Wildlife are an integral part of Britain’s ecosystems in both the countryside as well as cities, and we cause our animal neighbours far more trouble than they cause us.
+Wildlife is an integral part of Britain’s ecosystems in both the countryside and cities, and we cause our animal neighbours far more trouble than they cause us.
 Every day, humans raze wildlife habitats, destroy their homes and kill animals who are simply trying to survive and raise their families.

 Lethal Wildlife ‘Control’: Cruel and Ineffective

 Drowning, trapping, poisoning, bowhunting, glue traps and other cruel wildlife ‘control’ methods cause terrible, needless suffering.
 Lethal methods are also ineffective: When individuals are removed, the resultant spike in the food supply prompts remaining animals and newcomers to breed at an accelerated rate.
 The result is in an endless, expensive, and futile kill cycle.